-- Birth of a child, or to care for a newly-born child (up to twelve (12) weeks); - Placement of a child with the employee for adoption or foster care (up to twelve (12) weeks);
+- Birth of a child, or to care for a newly-born child (up to six (6) weeks); - Placement of a child with the employee for adoption or foster care (up to six(6) weeks);

 The maximum amount of leave that may be taken in a twelve (12) month period for all reasons combined is six (6) weeks.
-The Company may require employees to take MPLA concurrently with leave under the Federal Family Medical Leave Act.
+The Company may require employees to take MPLA concurrently with leave under the Federal Family Medical Leave Act to the extent applicable.